sirrahd/resume/resume.md

 *	I am passionate about technology.
-Though I don't often use these skills in my day job, I'm experinced with Python, Ruby, C#, C++, Octave, Ruby on Rails, Django, git, Linux, and server administration, to name a few.
+Though I don't often use these skills in my day job, I'm experinced with Python, Ruby, C#, C++, Octave, Ruby on Rails, Django, git, Linux, and server administration, and I love learning new things.

 Hobbies
 -------
 *	Side projects
 	-	Development and design lead for TeacherMaps.com
 	-	Web administrator for FamilyPromiseNSB.org
-	-	Blogging on drew-harris.com

 *	Other interests
 	-	Technology, foreign languages and cultures, hiking, running,